Dioscorea balcanica

-Dioscorea balcanica is a herbaceous perennial in the family Dioscoreaceae.
+Dioscorea balcanica, the Balkan yam, is a herbaceous perennial in the family Dioscoreaceae.

 Description

-Height 2–5 m.
-Flowers cup-shaped, arranged in racemes, producing loculicidal capsules.
+Dioscorea balcanica reaches a height of 2–5 m.
+The flowers are cup-shaped, arranged in racemes, and produce loculicidal capsules.

 Taxonomy

-This species was named in 1914 by Nedeljko Kosanin (1874–1934), manager (1906–1934) of the Jevremovac botanical gardens in Belgrade, Serbia.
+Dioscorea balcanica was named in 1914 by Nedeljko Košanin (1874–1934), manager of the Jevremovac Botanical Garden in Belgrade, Serbia from 1906 to 1934.

 Distribution

-Balkans: Montenegro to North Albania (see map).
-As such it is the only wild Dioscorea species found on the Balkan Peninsula where it is endemic.
+Dioscorea balcanica is native to the Balkans, in Serbia, Montenegro, North Macedonia and Albania.
+It is a relict species and the only wild Dioscorea species found on the Balkan Peninsula where it is endemic.
 It is considered an endangered species and has been placed under protection.